Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Past, present and future research directions

 At the \textbf{Output} level, the categories of \textit{Reconstruction} and \textit{Prediction} remain central, but 2025 research expands the use of \textit{Representation}-based deviations and \textit{Hybrid} anomaly scores.
 AD2T (Association Discrepancy Dual-decoder Transformer) combines reconstruction, prediction and association discrepancy in a dual-decoder framework \citep{AD2T}, while TRLP (Tranformer-based Reconstruction-Limited Probability) introduces probabilistic scoring based on representation uncertainty \citep{TRLP}.
 Furthermore, adaptive thresholding mechanisms gained traction e.g. Mixer-transformer employs time-varying thresholds to reduce false positives \citep{Mixer-transformer}, while boundary-aware ensembles generate thresholds based on estimated uncertainty \citep{He2025}.
-Together, these papers reinforce the \textit{Hybrid} type output category and extend the relevance of \textit{Time-varying thresholds}.
+Together, these papers reinforce that \textit{Hybrid} type outputs are gaining ground as they exploit the complementary strengths of reconstruction, prediction and representation-based signals, improving the detection of diverse and complex anomaly patterns.
+Moreover, \textit{time-varying thresholds} allow models to adapt to the non-stationary nature of real-world data.
 For \textit{Granularity}, most contributions still detect anomalies at the \textit{Point} level.
 For example, methodologies such as MLAD (Multi-task Learning Anomaly Detection) and MGDRF (Multi-Grain Dynamic Receptive Field) explicitly model multi-scale subsequences, yet they assign anomaly scores to each time point by considering its temporal context \citep{MLAD, MDGRF}.
-These developments indicate that point granularity anomaly detection using window-based inputs remains a primary focus in 2025.
-The \textbf{Model} part is where 2025 contributions show the greatest methodological innovation.
-In the \textit{Task} dimension, explicit \textit{Classification} formulations remain uncommon and \textit{Regression} continues to dominate, with models learning to identify deviations as anomalies (e.g. \citep{MLAD, TRLP, DiffANT, TiTAD, TSAD}).
-Moreover, several 2025 approaches integrate prediction with other representation learning (e.g. contrastive, variational or adversarial) to enhance the discriminative capacity of latent features (e.g. \citep{RGAnomaly, DyGCL, IGANomaly,AVAE}).
-As a consequence, the \textit{Loss Function} dimension shows some relevant developments.
-Beyond the classical reconstruction losses (\textit{SumE}, \textit{ELBO}), the 2025 research incorporates more frequent \textit{Contrastive} objectives (CARLA \citep{CARLA}, DMAP-DDCL \citep{DMAP-DDCL}), \textit{Adversarial} losses (EH-GAM-EGAN \citep{EH-GAM-EGAN}, Quantum GAN \citep{Quantum_GAN}) and multi-objective criteria that merge reconstruction, prediction and representation learning (AD2T \citep{AD2T}, STAMP \citep{STAMP}).
-These advances consolidate the\textit{ Multi-objective} category as a mainstream choice for the \textit{Loss Function} dimension.
+These developments indicate that point granularity anomaly detection remains a natural choice for most DL-based MTSAD methodologies in 2025, as it provides the finest temporal resolution for anomaly localization and is directly compatible with window-based input formats.